anisrehman/MoviesDemo-MVVM/README.md

 * MoviesViewModelTests - It tests MoviesViewModel load and search movies.

 ## Demo App Features
-Here are the key featues of the app.

 1. Show movies in different categories.
 2. Movies data is stored locally.
 3. If internet is not working, it shows data from local storage.